1. Documentation of Earthquake Survivors in DH -information collection, preparing reports, proposals and its dissemination.

 Prof. Dr. Ram Kantha Makaju Shrestha

 "These two weeks have been some of the most challenging as well as the most rewarding.
 The earthquake that created such devastation brought out the best in us.
-I am proud of our staff, students and community members who left everything to help and treat the injured first, even in such challenging and limited condition.
-We managed to provide quality medical treatment to more than 1600 patients, 2800 surgeries have been performed till date with some injured needing as many as three surgeries.
+We are proud of our staff, students and community members who left everything to help and treat the injured first, even in such challenging and limited condition.
+We managed to provide quality medical treatment to more than 3500 patients, 3000 surgeries have been performed till date with some injured needing as many as three surgeries.
 We have had overwhelming support from all sectors of the society in the wake of the earthquake.
 On behalf of Dhulikhel Hospital, I would like to thank all our supporters most sincerely for their valuable assistance during this difficult time.
 We are now shifting our efforts towards rehabilitation and rebuilding and in improving our infrastructure and resources towards strengthening our disaster management capability for the future."

 Prof. Dr. Rajendra Koju